akostrik/CPP_module_42/README.md

 ```

 ## Reference vs pointer (01/ex03)
-`HumanA` has a reference or a pointer to the Weapon.
-A reference is betted, since the Weapon exists from creation until destruction and never changes.
+* `HumanA`: a reference or a pointer to the Weapon, and a reference is better since the Weapon exists from creation and never changes
-`HumanB` has a pointer to a Weapon, since the field is not set at creation time and the weapon can be NULL
+* `HumanB`: a pointer to a Weapon, since the field is not set at creation time and the weapon can be NULL
-In the both cases we can change the type of the weapon.
+* in the both cases, we can change the type of the weapon

 ### Reference
 * is a dereferenced pointer